Why Asian-Pacific Islanders Care About Incarceration

 API communities feel the pain of incarceration, but the aggregate statistics hide their experiences.
 We know that Southeast Asians and Pacific Islanders have some of the highest incarceration rates of any community.
 We know that they are reeling from the trauma of war, genocide, being resettled in violent neighborhoods, astronomical poverty rates, and failing schools.
 We know from immigration statistics that Southeast Asians and Pacific Islanders are deported for criminal convictions at 5 times the rate of other immigrants.

 Yet, groups that call themselves Asian Pacific Islander have often failed to meaningfully address the experiences of Southeast Asian and Pacific Islander communities.
 Incarceration is virtually ignored by most umbrella API orgs, and this neglect is compounded by the absence of institutional funders to support this essential work.
-As a result, our immigration advocacy is often limited to family immigration, highly skilled tech workers, and perhaps undocumented people without “serious convictions.”
+As a result, Asian immigration advocacy is often limited to family immigration, highly skilled tech workers, and perhaps undocumented people without “serious convictions.”

 In this vacuum, advocacy for the many APIs behind bars and being deported for criminal convictions is sorely needed.
 Although our incarceration work is mostly unfunded, we visit with and talk to APIs in prisons and jails and their families on a daily basis.
 They are feeling the immense pain of incarceration and separation.